Duthris/fake-tweet-generator/README.md

-# This is a tutorial project to improve React knowledge by PROTOTURK
+# This is a tutorial project to improve React knowledge.

 # You can test the live demo of this project => [Duthris Fake Tweet Generator](https://fake-tweet.duthris.com).